apache/comdev-wwwsite/README.md

 = ComDev WWW Site =

-Community development site, Pelican + Markdown
+Experimenting for the Community development site, Pelican + Markdown

+**This is not currently used** - the current website content is at https://github.com/apache/comdev-site/ instead!